youssefreda4/digital-agency/README.md

 - **Projects Module**: Upload and manage projects with images.
 - **Newsletters Module**: Send newsletters to subscribers.

-## Contributing
-Feel free to fork the repository and submit pull requests to improve the project.

-## License
-This project is open-source and available under the [MIT License](LICENSE).

 ## Contact
 - **GitHub**: [youssefreda4](https://github.com/youssefreda4/digital-agency.git)
 - **Email**: youssefreda2003@gmail.com